fenhl/ootrstats/README.md

 * `-x`, `--exclude-worker`: Don't use the specified worker(s).
 May be specified multiple times.
 Cannot be combined with `--worker`.
 * `--json-settings`: Specifies a JSON object of settings on the command line that will override the given preset or settings string.
 Cannot be combined with `--rsl`.
 * `--patch`: Generate `.zpf`/`.zpfz` patch files and include them in the [`statsDir`](#configuration).
 Cannot be combined with `--rsl` or with the `bench` subcommand.
 * `--retry-failures`: If the randomizer errors, retry instead of recording as a failure.
 Care should be taken when using this command for statistics since it may skew results, but it can be useful when generating seeds for other purposes.
+Cannot be combined with the `failures` subcommand.
 * `--rev`: Specifies the git revision of the randomizer (or of the random settings script if combined with `--rsl`) to clone.
 Must be given as an unabbreviated git commit hash.
 Cannot be combined with `--branch`.
 * `--rsl`: Roll seeds using [the random settings script](https://github.com/matthewkirby/plando-random-settings).
 * `--settings`: The settings string to use for the randomizer.
 Cannot be combined with `--preset` or `--rsl`, or `--suite`.